alexewerlof/micromustache/README.md

 }
 ```

 Now it's better! 😎 All the templates are together and they are easy to update and translate.
-By default, we use the popular syntax that encloses variable names between double curly braces (`{{` and `}}`) but you can customize _micromustache_ if you prefer something else.
+By default, we use the popular syntax that encloses refs between double curly braces (`{{` and `}}`) but you can customize _micromustache_ if you prefer something else.
 Just like template literals, you can of course reference deep nested objects:

 ```javascript